— Buyer guide

-This is how to evaluate both.
+This is how the studio evaluates both.

 1. Start With Quality (Because Longevity = Sustainability)